Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/control-panel.rst

 .. include:: /_img/_image-substitutions.rst

 Layout of the control panel is defined according to pre-selected functionality relative to the MS Block Diagram.
-The control panel can be located on the control cabinet front door, can be external or a combination of both.
+The control panel can be located on the MS Control Cabinet front door, can be external or a combination of both.
 The operator has the facility to use the controls via switches or MS HMI.
 The switches and HMI can be used to switch the operating modes of the MotoSuiveur® System.
 Combination of active (ON) and inactive (OFF) signal lams gives current status of MotoSuiveur®.